Azurelol/fu-azure-compendia/README.md

-# fu-azure-compendia
+# My Content Module

-A module containing compendiums for Fabula Ultima
+A template for creating your own Foundry VTT content module.